-According to a report by the Centers for Disease Control and Prevention (CDC), suicide rates are on the rise in the U.S. Suicide can affect all ages: It is the third leading cause of death among children ages 10 to 14 and the second leading cause for those 15 to 24 years old.
-Most suicide attempts in children and adolescents occur in the midst of depression or other mood disorders.
+According to a report by the Centers for Disease Control and Prevention (CDC), suicide rates are on the rise in the U.S., including among children and teens.
+As of 2020, suicide was the third leading cause of death among adolescents and young adults between the age of 15 and 19.
+Most suicide attempts in children and adolescents occur when children have depression or other mood disorders.

-Nearly one in five high schoolers have seriously considered suicide within the past 12 months, and about 8% have made an attempt.
-Many do not want to die, but they feel ambivalent (i.e., have mixed feelings) about life and simply want to end emotional or physical pain.
+In 2019, 18.8% of students reported having seriously considered suicide.
+Many do not want to die but may have mixed feelings about life and want to end emotional or physical pain.

 Signs of depression and suicidal thoughts in children and teens

-Depression is more than just feeling blue or down in the dumps for a day or two.
-Instead, it is a change in usual behavior that lasts for several weeks and can be a risk factor for suicide in children.
+Depression is more than just feeling down for a day or two.
+Instead, it is a change in your child's usual behavior that lasts for several weeks and can be a risk factor for suicide in children.

 Signs of depression that can be warning signs of suicide in children and teens include:

 - Feeling persistently sad or blue

-- Becoming much more irritable or suddenly getting into trouble a lot
+- Becoming irritable or suddenly getting into trouble

-- Failing to engage in previously pleasurable activities or interactions with friends
+- Failing to engage in previously enjoyable activities or interactions with friends

-- Having a marked deterioration in school or home functioning
+- Noticeably deteriorating in school or home functioning

-- Reporting persistent physical complaints and/or making many visits to school nurses
+- Reporting persistent physical complaints and/or making many visits to the school nurse

 - Talking about suicide or being "better off dead"

-- Look for everyday opportunities to bring up the conversation with your teen.
+- Look for everyday opportunities to talk about suicide with your child or teen.
 Was there a suicide covered by the news?
-Is your child’s school implementing a suicide prevention program?
-Is there a new television show depicting a suicide?
+Is your child's school implementing a suicide prevention program?
+Is there a new television show depicting suicide?
 Did you come across some new information or statistics about suicide?